joshuacox/joshcox-api/methods/methods.md

 ## [Human Interaction](./human.md)

-Human Interaction is for pleasantries, don't get me wrong I love hearing about whatever cool thing you saw discovered.
-But if what we are going to be talking about pertains to work to be done it might be more appropriate to choose one of the methods below.
+Human Interaction is for pleasantries, don't get me wrong I love hearing about whatever cool thing you discovered recently.
+If what we are going to be talking about pertains to work to be done it might be more appropriate to create an issue using the [jira](./jira.md) method.
 Also, if I am wearing headphones it is greatly preferred that you try one of the other methods instead.